 The final piece of the puzzle!
 There are three key reasons the Dutch are so fit and healthy: exercise, diet, and a brilliant healthcare system.
 It’s all about the basisverekering.

 This is a compulsory health insurance scheme that costs each person around €95-€120 per month, and it’s very efficient.
-In 2016, the Euro Health Consumer Index (which ranks healthcare services) gave the Netherlands first place.
-Meanwhile, the UK managed a measly 15th.
+In 2024, the Euro Health Consumer Index (which ranks healthcare services) gave the Netherlands second place (just behind Switzerland).
+Meanwhile, the UK managed a measly 16th.
 The Dutch doctors will do all they can to keep you from popping your clogs.

 Before your big move to the Netherlands, it’s wise to think about medical cover for when you’re out there.